dehamzah/dehamzah/_posts/2016-09-05-comprehensive-theming-on-openedx.md

 		$ sudo /edx/bin/supervisorctl restart edxapp:lms

 Thats it.
-Sorry for my bad english, i hope you understand.

 If you just want to test out this comprehensive theming, i had create a github repo for you to clone here:

 [https://github.com/dehamzah/starter-theme-openedx](https://github.com/dehamzah/starter-theme-openedx)